Franco Mastantuono

-Franco Mastantuono (born 14 August 2007) is an Argentine professional footballer who plays as a midfielder for club Real Madrid and the Argentina national team.
-He was trained in Club Atletico River Plate's academy, the team which he would debut in the Argentine Primera División in 2023.
+Franco Mastantuono (born 14 August 2007) is an Argentine professional footballer who plays as a winger for Serie A club Fiorentina, on loan from club Real Madrid, and the Argentina national team.

-Since 2025, he has been a member of the Argentina national team.
-After making his debut at the age of 17 years, 9 months and 22 days, he became the youngest player ever to appear in an official match for La Albiceleste.

 Early life

 Mastantuono was born and raised in Azul in the Buenos Aires Province of Argentina, into a family of Italian Argentine background.
 He took an interest in tennis as a younger child and was a national-level youth player, being ranked in the top 10 of his category.

 Club career

 Early career

 Mastantuono began his footballing career at the age of three, playing for River de Azul, where his father was the coach.
 In 2017, while playing for River de Azul, he was invited to trial with professional side River Plate, but despite being offered a place in the academy, he declined, as his family wanted him to continue pursuing a career in tennis.
 Instead, he signed for Club Cemento at the age of eleven.